David Axon

-David John Axon (1951 – 5 April 2012) was a British astrophysicist specialising in observations of active galactic nuclei.
-He was a professor at the University of Hertfordshire and the Rochester Institute of Technology (RIT), and at the time of his death was Head of the School of Mathematical and Physical Sciences at the University of Sussex.
+David John Axon (1951 – 5 April 2012) was a British astrophysicist whose research focused on astronomical polarimetry and active galactic nuclei.

+He held professorships at the University of Hertfordshire and the Rochester Institute of Technology (RIT), and at the time of his death was head of the School of Mathematical and Physical Sciences at the University of Sussex.

-Early life
+Early life and education

-David Axon was born in Doncaster in the county of Yorkshire, England, to an English father and Welsh mother.
-He studied at the University of Durham (Hatfield College), where he earned a BSc in Physics in 1972.
-In 1978 he completed his Ph.D. at the same institution under the direction of Arnold Wolfendale.
-He subsequently held research fellowships at the University of Sussex, University College London and the Institute of Astronomy at the University of Cambridge.
+Axon was born in Doncaster in 1951 to an English father and Welsh mother.
+He studied theoretical physics at Durham University, where he was a member of Hatfield College and graduated with a BSc in 1972.

+He remained at Durham to undertake a PhD under the supervision of Arnold Wolfendale, which he completed in 1977.